Persistence of Galois property of hypersurfaces over algebraic integers across other characteristics: Abstract

 \section{Abstract}

-In this paper, we investigate hypersurfaces in projective spaces defined over the integers.
-We demonstrate that if a projection from a point is Galois extension a base field with a certain characteristic, it remains Galois after a base change to a field with another characteristic.
+In this paper, we investigate hypersurfaces defined over a ring of algebraic integers, and show that if the projection from a point induces a Galois extension over either a number field or the residue field associated with a prime ideal satisfying certain conditions, then the Galois property persists under reduction modulo the residue field associated with all but finitely many such prime ideals.
 Furthermore, for quartic hypersurfaces, we provide necessary and sufficient conditions for the Galois group to be given by a projective linear group, depending on the characteristic of the base field.